Cancer Genetic Epidemiology Research Training Program (Postdoctoral)

 - "My experience as a trainee has given me the training necessary to engage in collaborative interactions with multidisciplinary researchers as I start my faculty career." — Kristen (Stevens) Purrington, Ph.D.

-- "The support and mentorship from R25 created a nurturing and productive environment, providing me with the initial necessary tools; and led to the development of a collaborative network of scientists interested in conducting high-throughput translational and integrative research in gynecological cancer." – Jesus Gonzalez Bosquet, M.D., Ph.D.
+- "The support and mentorship from R25 created a nurturing and productive environment, providing me with the initial necessary tools and leading to the development of a collaborative network of scientists interested in conducting high-throughput translational and integrative research in gynecological cancer." — Jesus Gonzalez Bosquet, M.D., Ph.D.